Project-READ-Literacy-Network/prln-website/content/tools-and-resources/reports/releases/pr1.md

 16 years and over fall into the lowest level of literacy; they have serious difficulties dealing with printed materials on a daily basis.[^1]

-Contact us to learn more about FREE adult upgrading programs in Waterloo Region and Wellington County.
+Contact us to learn more about FREE adult Get SET (Skills, Education and Training) programs in Waterloo Region and Wellington County.

 Phone 519-570-3054 or email info@projectread.ca